 Amounts recognised as due to the Authority are not credited to the Comprehensive Income and Expenditure Statement until conditions attached to the grant or contribution have been satisfied.
-Conditions are stipulations that specify that the future economic benefits or service potential embodied in the asset (e.g. cash or property) are required to be consumed by the recipient as specified, or otherwise returned to the transferor.
+Conditions are stipulations that specify that the future economic benefits or service potential embodied in the asset in the form of the grant or contribution are required to be consumed by the recipient as specified, or otherwise returned to the transferor.